 Trump, Kim Jong Un summit in Singapore expected to tackle denuclearization, economy

+The hermit-kingdom cited military exercises between South Korea and the U.S. as a reason for possibly canceling the summit.

+"This exercise targeting us, which is being carried out across South Korea, is a flagrant challenge to the Panmunjom Declaration and an intentional military provocation running counter to the positive political development on the Korean Peninsula," KCNA said, according to Yonhap News.
+"The United States will also have to undertake careful deliberations about the fate of the planned North Korea-U.S. summit in light of this provocative military ruckus jointly conducted with the South Korean authorities."

-President Trump has set a date for his upcoming meeting with North Korean leader Kim Jong Un.
+The news comes after President Trump set a date for his upcoming meeting with North Korean leader Kim Jong Un.

 "The highly anticipated meeting between Kim Jong Un and myself will take place in Singapore on June 12th.
 We will both try to make it a very special moment for World Peace!"
 Trump tweeted on May 10.